dkappe/dkappe.github.io/_posts/2018-07-09-project-update.md

 ### Continuous Integration

+Continuous integration will enable us to build and test software as new code is checked in.
+It will also allow the latest builds to be available to the public.

 Currently we have the following CI services enabled:
 - [CirecleCI](https://circleci.com/gh/LeelaChessZero/lc0) for linux and mac
 - [Appveyor](https://ci.appveyor.com/project/LeelaChessZero/lc0) for windows